Workers Comp Treatment Denied? Here Are 5 Things You Can Do to Fight the System

 Okay, so one of the big tricks that the insurance company doesn't want you to know is this: medical treatment is routinely denied just because they are betting on the fact that you A) don't have a lawyer and B) are too tired, frustrated, and intimidated to fight the system.
 So, the first thing you should do is continue to get medical treatment, if possible, without interruptions.

 A lot of people don't know that the physician who is treating your injury gets a lot of weight in the workers' compensation system, so the best thing you can do for yourself is continue to treat without interruptions.
 It's best for your injury and it's best for your case down the line.

 It should come as no surprise to hear that the second thing that you should do if your workers' comp treatment has been denied is to contact an attorney.

 This is not just self-serving advice.
 Indeed, we don't take every case that comes our way and you shouldn't really sign up with someone who does.
 But the workers' comp insurance industry and the system in general is stacked up against the injured worker.
 You'd better bet the insurance company has an attorney on retainer, and you deserve the same professional representation especially if you have a complicated case.

 Some cases (benefits being paid, authorized medical treatment, etc) can be handled on your own.
 But it's best to find out which type of case you have so you can make the best decision for you and your family.
 If you have a serious injury and Donahoe Kearney represents you, you won't even have to worry about the rest of the steps because we will take care of everything for you.

-The third thing you should do if your treatment is denied is read my signature book; Protect Your Rights, the Ultimate Guide to DC Workers' Compensation.
+The first thing you should do if your treatment is denied is read my signature book; Protect Your Rights, the Ultimate Guide to DC Workers' Compensation.